johnhm22/invoicing-app-nextjs/README.md

 ### How to deploy and run
 * Set up your database either locally or with a provider such as Neon.
 The schema is shown in this repo.
 * Sign up for an account with Clerk and follow the docs to configue your project
-* Do similarly with Clerk and Resend.
+* Do similarly with Stripe and Resend.
 * In your code editor, create a folder for the app project
 * In the directory for the app in a terminal session, clone this repo and then run npm install
 * In the .env.local enter your env variables using the file .example.env as a template